z-aki/z-aki.github.io/docs/vuln/posts/nia.md

   updated: 2025-08-13
 ---

-An "alleged" vulnerability in the NIA website allowed downloading sensitive personal information of policyholder simply by the policy number.
+An "alleged" vulnerability in the [New India Assurance](https://www.newindia.co.in/portal/login/customer) website allowed downloading sensitive personal information of policyholder simply by the policy number.

 Summary of the "alleged" vulnerabilities: